commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

                     TextLineItems Order</a>
                 of the text line items <b>name-1</b> and <b>name-2</b>, because when we add text line item with <b>name-1</b>
                 the order will be <b>name-2</b> and <b>name-1</b>.</p>
-            <p>The <b>challenge</b> in here is, those actions can not be added in one request because we don't know the
+            <p>The <b>challenge</b> in here is, those actions cannot be added in one request because we don't know the
-                text line item id of the new text line item with <b>name-1</b>, so we need to find another way to create a new text line item with the right order.
+                text line item id of the new text line item with <b>name-1</b>.
+We need to find another way to create a new text line item with the right order.
             </p>
         </td>
     </tr>